What is the Goal of the Office of Educational Support Services (OESS) in the medical and pharmacy schools?

 How can I get an amazing head start?
 Core Topics in Biomedical Sciences during the summer!

-The OESS offers an optional summer course, Core Topics in Biomedical Sciences (CTBS), to all students admitted to the UC San Diego SOM or Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS).
-This eight-week course focuses on some of the most challenging topics in the first-year SOM curriculum, with an emphasis on cardiovascular and autonomic physiology, immunology, and molecular biology.
+The OESS offers an optional summer pre-matriculation course, Core Topics in Biomedical Sciences (CTBS), to all students admitted to the UC San Diego SOM or Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS).
+This seven-week course focuses primarily on challenging topics within courses taught in Fall quarter of the first-year SOM curriculum, including cardiovascular, autonomic and pulmonary physiology, and molecular cell biology.
+Immunology is also included in CTBS because its rapid pace in the first-year SOM curriculum has consistently proven challenging.
 The CTBS course also helps students develop the study and time-management skills that are important for success in the SOM curriculum.

-Although the CTBS course is offered to all students who have been accepted into the SOM or SSPPS, those with educationally diverse backgrounds are especially encouraged to attend (SSPPS students are encouraged to attend prior to their second year).
+The CTBS course is offered to all students who have been accepted into the SOM or SSPPS, and can ease the transition into the SOM curriculum.
+Those with educationally diverse backgrounds are especially encouraged to attend (SSPPS students are encouraged to attend prior to their second year).
 A significant number of students accepted into the SOM and SSPPS have majors outside of the biological sciences, and many have been away from full-time study for a year or more.
-The CTBS course can ease the transition for these students into the SOM curriculum.
+CTBS provides the opportunity to reawaken skills and master challenging topics for the SOM curriculum.

 What other services does the OESS provide?